Layr-Labs/hello-world-avs/README.md

 That's it.
 This simple flow highlights some of the core mechanics of how AVSs work.

 Where additional sophistication with AVSs come into the picture:
-- the nature of the request is more sophisicated than generating a constant string
+- the nature of the request is more sophisticated than generating a constant string
 - the operators might need to coordinate with each other
 - the type of signature is different based on the constraints of the service
 - the type and amount of security used to secure the AVS